|Duration||Up to two years|

 The Ship Time Program allows those holding an NSERC Discovery Grant to apply for additional funds to access vessels in support of their research programs.

-Note: Grantees with ongoing Special Research Opportunities (SRO), Strategic, or Network grants that have a ship time requirement no longer need to submit a separate application for each year of ship time required.
+Note: Grantees with ongoing Strategic Project Grants or Strategic Network Grants that have a ship time requirement no longer need to submit a separate application for each year of ship time required.
 For further details, please consult the respective program literature or contact appropriate NSERC staff.

 Ship Time grants support ongoing Discovery Grant research programs.
 These grants recognize the high costs associated with chartering research vessels in Canada and abroad.
 Applicants must hold a Discovery Grant to be eligible to receive a Ship Time grant.
 Recipients of Ship Time grants must use the funds as described in the application.
 Requests to use an alternate vessel will be assessed on a case-by-case basis.